 Stop taking this medicine and call your doctor right away if you have skin redness or a rash that spreads and causes blistering and peeling.

-You should not use this medicine if you are allergic to acetaminophen or codeine, or if you have recently used alcohol, sedatives, tranquilizers, or other narcotic medications.
+You should not use this medicine if you are allergic to acetaminophen or codeine, or if you have:

 Do not give this medicine to anyone younger than 18 years old who recently had surgery to remove the tonsils or adenoids.

-How should I take Tylenol with Codeine #4 (acetaminophen and codeine)?
+How should I take Tylenol with Codeine #4?

 If you need surgery or medical tests, tell the surgeon or doctor ahead of time that you are using this medicine.

-Do not stop using this medicine suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to safely stop using acetaminophen and codeine.
+Do not stop using Tylenol with Codeine #4 suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
+Ask your doctor how to safely stop using this medicine.